PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 (Sec_GitHubIssue)=
 ### Submitting a GitHub Issue

 GitHub "issues" are an excellent way to ask questions, include code examples, and tag specific GitHub users.
-[TODO: Add more on GitHub issues]

 (Sec_GitHubPR)=